-An immediate entry tax charge at the lifetime rate of 20% (gross up to 25% if you as the settlor pay the tax) is payable on the amount of the CLT if, when added to any other CLTs you have made in the previous seven years, it exceeds the nil rate band (NRB) which is £325,000 until at least April 2030.
+An immediate entry tax charge at the lifetime rate of 20% (gross up to 25% if you as the Settlor pays the tax) is payable on the amount of the CLT if, when added to any other CLTs you have made in the previous seven years, it exceeds the nil rate band (NRB) (The 2022 November Statement confirmed that the Nil Rate Band will be frozen at £325,000 until at least April 2030).
 [The adviser should explain here why there will be no entry charge given the details of the case, or if there is an entry charge the amount of the tax charge.
 I have explained to the client there will be no entry charge/the value of the entry charge is £x]